ayushacharya27/ROS2/README.md

 ROS_DISTRO=humble
 ```

-## To make it permanent in order to run automiatically when u open a new terminal just paste it in the bash.rc folder
+## To make it permanent in order to run automiatically when u open a new terminal just paste it in the ~ /.bashrc